heilandd/Vis_Lab1.5/README.md

 ```
 A new Folder will be created calles VIS_Lab_v
--> in the folder is a dile called launch
+-> in the folder is a file called "launch"
 -> This is a double-click exicutable file, can be copied where ever you need it